earthstar-project/earthstar/docs/specification.md

 ## Path

-The `path` field is a string following the path formatting rules described earlier in "Paths".
+The `path` field is a string following the rules described in [Paths](#paths).

-The document is invalid if the author does not have permission to write to the path, following the rules described earlier in "Write Permissions".
+The document is invalid if the author does not have permission to write to the path, following the rules described in [Write Permissions](#write-permissions).

-The path MUST contain at least one `!` character IF AND ONLY IF the document is ephemeral (has non-null `deleteAfter`).
+The path MUST contain at least one `!` character, anywhere, IF AND ONLY IF the document is ephemeral (has non-null `deleteAfter`).

 ## Timestamp